alexliesenfeld/composer/README.md

 ## Installation
 There are no prebuilt binaries yet, but you can build Composer yourself very easily.
 The only prerequisite is having Node.js (version 10 or higher) installed on your machine.
-You can build the binaries as follows:
+You can then build the binaries from the CLI as follows:

 ```sh
 git clone https://github.com/alexliesenfeld/composer